Cheapest perp DEX, live all-in cost from $1k to $1M on ETH, BTC and SOL

 What is the cheapest perpetual futures DEX right now?

-Lighter currently leads the leaderboard at 0.0028% all-in (p50, 24 h) for opening a $1000 ETH long 10x position.
+Lighter currently leads the leaderboard at 0.0020% all-in (24 h average) for opening a $1000 ETH long 10x position.
 The leaderboard re-sorts every five minutes against fresh Prometheus samples, so the answer reflects the last 24 hours of live data from each venue's public API, not a frozen rack-rate table.

 Is Lighter really zero fees on perpetual futures?